 There are many types of traffic calming measures and devices that can be implemented, including speed humps, traffic circles, raised crosswalks, roundabouts, speed-monitoring devices, and medians or traffic islands.
 The Department of Traffic and Transportation determines the best traffic calming solution after careful review of street conditions and safety considerations.

+To see if your neighborhood qualifies for traffic calming, please view this information flier.
 For information on how to implement or request traffic calming in your area, please contact us.

 If you have already spoken to Traffic and Transportation about your traffic calming needs and have been instructed to gather signatures for a petition, click HERE for the petition form and HERE for the neighborhood buy-in form.